Last Updated on 01/08/2023

 Another monastery is located away from the old city.
 You need to go from the cathedral around the mountain on which the fortress is located, clockwise.

 Nonnberg Convent is the oldest of its kind in Central Europe (red dome in the photo).
-It was founded simultaneously with the monastery of St. Peter ok.
-700 St. Rupert.
+It was founded by St. Rupert about 700 simultaneously with the monastery of St. Peter.
 The early history of the monastery is little known.
 Emperor Henry II and his wife Kunigunde built a Romanesque basilica dedicated to St. Virgin.

 Remarkable frescoes of this period (12th century) and powerful Romanesque walls have been preserved.
 In 1241 Archbishop Eberhard gave the abbess the rights of a bishop.
 This placed the abbess on a par with the abbots of St. Peter.